Cargo Aircraft Pallet Capacity: Military and Civilian Comparison

 C-17 Globemaster III

-• Cargo compartment dimensions: 88 feet long, 18 feet wide, 12 feet 4 inches high
+• The cargo area runs 88 feet long, 18 feet wide, and stands 12 feet 4 inches high

 C-130 Hercules